adelmofilho/sagemakerRemediation/README.md

 Every day I cry when seeing my billing report.

-But tomorrow is going not to be another crying day.
+But tomorrow will not to be another crying day.

 ## Description